 Dragon Ball Z is synonymous with transformations.
 Above all else, this is the aspect that people typically remember the most.
 Being implemented into this game, transformations allow for new opportunities for characters.
 Speaking of characters, this game has an excellent variety available.
 From Cell to Super Buu to Vegeta to Piccolo, the fantastic characters read like a who’s who of DBZ greats.

 It Hasn’t Aged a Day

-Yes, the graphics have aged, but I could care less about that.
-People are so consumed with how good games look that they often forget why they’re fun, in the first place.
+Yes, the graphics have aged, but I couldn’t care less about that.
+People are so consumed with how good games look that they often forget why they’re fun in the first place.
 This game is a fantastic example of that as the gameplay, music, and overall fun haven’t aged a bit.
 And even if you can’t stomach the PS2 version anymore, you can always dive into the PS3 version.
 All these years later and it’s still the best DBZ game ever made.